-Auto top up is available for registered mykis only, providing extra convenience and security.
+Auto Top Up is available for registered myki cards only, providing extra convenience and security.

 CALCULATING MYKI MONEY FARES

 myki Money fares are calculated automatically when the customer touches on and touches off their myki for each trip.
 However, should a customer wish to calculate the price to be paid when using myki Money for a single trip, the following steps apply: